craftercms/docs/source/by-role/architect/index.rst

 Features like workflow, review and approval processes, staging, and final go-live are of course all built-in.

-Finally, given that CrafterCMS is Git-based, full DevContentOps support is native and fully supports templated sites.
+Finally, given that CrafterCMS's content repository is built on Git, full DevContentOps support is native and fully supports templated sites.
 Learn more in the article :ref:`devcontentops`.

 |hr|